-- The possession of any illegal drug with intent to distribute is a more serious felony offense.
-The possession of large quantities or a variety of drugs may be interpreted as evidence of intent to distribute.
+- The use and possession of illicit drugs and drug paraphernalia are violations of the law.
+Depending on the violation, you may receive a citation or be arrested and/or evicted from the event.
+The possession of large quantities or a variety of drugs may be interpreted as evidence of intent to distribute, which is a serious felony offense.
 Giving illegal substances to someone else could be considered drug trafficking.

-- If you use prescription drugs, they must be in the bottle you receive from the pharmacist at all times.
+- Prescription drugs must be transported and kept in the bottle you received from the pharmacist at all times.

 - Serving alcohol to minors is illegal.
-If your theme camp has a bar where alcoholic drinks are gifted, the person serving alcohol must check that any person being served is over 21.
-It is a state and local offense for anyone under 21 to consume alcoholic beverages or to pass themselves off as being of age.
+If your Theme Camp has a bar where alcoholic drinks are gifted, the person serving alcohol must check that any person being served is at least 21.
+It is a state and local offense for anyone under 21 to consume alcoholic beverages or to try to pass themselves off as being of age.
 It is a violation of Pershing County law for minors to even possess alcoholic beverages.

-- Possession or discharge of rearms or weapons (including hand-held lasers) at the event is prohibited.
+- Possession or discharge of firearms or weapons is prohibited.

 - Human waste (urination and defecation) on the playa is a violation of federal regulations.
 You may be issued a ticket that will cost you hundreds of dollars.

-- Violating posted speed limits or boundary signs on the playa may result in a moving violation that imposes a fine of $250 or more.
+- Exceeding posted speed limits on the playa may result in a traffic stop and could escalate to a vehicle search (depending on the circumstances), and a moving violation of $250 or more.

-- Hiking in or through the closure zone is highly discouraged.
+- Hiking in the closure order is highly discouraged.
 Those on foot in this area should be prepared to show a ticket stub or risk citation by law enforcement.
-Also, avoid this area during dust storms and always have adequate lighting at night.

 - Visiting area hot springs during the event is not allowed.

 - A copy of the closure order is made available at the BLM Mobile Command station at 5:30 and Esplanade.